 The trend screening helps us identifying companies which have delivered value over a period of time.
 The trends also reflect the dynamics in the economy, the financial markets and the companies’ earnings in a very good way.
 By utilizing trends we also reduce the risk of the managers' fundamental research being faulty, which is by far the largest source of poor returns for managers and investors alike.
 The odds for a company that has delivered solid results over the previous quarters or years to keep on delivering are far greater than the odds that a poor historical performer will suddenly improve.
 History shows that trends in economic indicators, interest rate levels, product lifecycles and company earnings cycles last longer than one usually thinks.
 This is what we try to take advantage of.

 When we locate a company with a positive, long-term trend of three months or more we have found a potential portfolio candidate.
-In the graph below, we illustrate how an investment in one of our portfolio companies developed.

 It is important to note that we distinguish short-term trends from long-term trends.
 Short-term trends are often influenced by psychology, and is an area for short-term investors, while long-term trends often reflect the fundamental strength in a company, which is our area of expertise.
 We are long-term investors (time horizon for each investment is normally 2-3 years), and as such will not change our view overnight.
 This also implies that we are not buying into falling stock prices, i.e. we are not typical value managers.
 Rather, we wait for a trend to be established before we consider buying into the stock.

 The ABC of trends: